Paul first visited Thailand in 1996 and has been retired in Siam since 2007. He has a beautiful and loving Thai wife and can speak Thai.

 3. Ease of Getting A Retirement Visa:

 To be eligible for a retirement visa, a foreigner must be at least 50 years of age.
 The major requirement is that a person shows evidence of income as a means of financial support while living in Thailand.
 This is because a non-Thai citizen is prohibited from working while holding a retirement visa.
-The proof of income can be in the form of showing a deposit of 800,000 Thai baht (about $26,500 U.S. dollars) in a Thai bank that has been sitting in the bank for at least three months.
-If one does not have all of this money to deposit into a Thai bank, the retiree must show evidence that a combination of his or her savings and a monthly pension of approximately $2,000 U.S. dollars equal $26,500.
+The proof of income can be in the form of showing a deposit of 800,000 Thai baht (about $26,500 U.S. dollars) in a Thai bank that has been sitting in the bank for at least seven months a year.
+If one does not have all of this money to deposit into a Thai bank, the retiree must show evidence that a combination of his or her savings and a monthly pension of approximately $2,000 U.S. dollars equaling $26,500 sits in a Thai bank.
 Other requirements include a medical check for AIDS and covid-19, police clearance from one's home country, and a passport which is still valid for one year.

 4. Good, Affordable Health Care: